DETAILED ACTION

 At step 1, if no statutory category rejection was given above, then the claims have been determined to have a statutory category.

 At step 2a, prong one, referring to claims 1, 8, and 15, there is disclosed a generic computer that receives data comprising a set of elements, ranks the dataset using a machine learning model, generates a summary of the set of elements via an artificial intelligence engine, identifies a team via the MLM, and transmits the dataset to the team identified.
-Claim 1 recited herein, “A system for routing data transmissions using machine learning models and enriching data using artificial intelligence, the system comprising; at least one non-transitory storage device; and at least one processing device coupled to the at least one non-transitory storage device, wherein the at least one processing device is configured to: receive a dataset comprising a set of elements, wherein the set of elements at least partially comprises an incident report; rank the received dataset among a plurality of datasets via a machine learning model (MLM), wherein ranking the received dataset determines priority of the received dataset within the plurality of datasets; generate a summary of the set of elements within the received dataset via an artificial intelligence engine, wherein the summary of the set of elements further comprises references to previously encountered datasets associated with the incident report; identify a team via the MLM, based on rank, the summary of the set of elements of the received dataset, and context describing an environment identified within the summary of the set of elements, to process the received dataset, wherein the team identified via the MLM has previously encountered sets of elements matching the generated summary; and transmit the received dataset to the team identified by the MLM.”
+Claim 1 recited herein, “A system for routing data transmissions using machine learning models and enriching data using artificial intelligence, the system comprising: at least one non-transitory storage device; and at least one processing device coupled to the at least one non-transitory storage device, wherein the at least one processing device is configured to: receive a dataset comprising a set of elements, wherein the set of elements at least partially comprises an incident report; rank the received dataset among a plurality of datasets via a machine learning model (MLM), wherein ranking the received dataset determines priority of the received dataset within the plurality of datasets; generate a summary of the set of elements within the received dataset via an artificial intelligence engine, wherein the summary of the set of elements further comprises references to previously encountered datasets associated with the incident report; identify a team via the MLM to process the received dataset, wherein identification of the team comprises determining the team from a set of teams compatible with the received dataset by matching specialties of teams in the set of teams to the received dataset and previously encountered datasets by the identified team, based on rank and the summary of the set of elements of the received dataset; and transmit the received dataset to the team identified by the MLM.”
 Claims 8 and 15 are similar.

 The limitations of ranking, generating, identifying, as crafted, are processes that, under its broadest reasonable interpretation, covers performance of the limitation in the mind but for the recitation of additional elements that do not integrate the judicial exception into a practical application.
 That is, nothing in these claim elements as emphasized precludes the step from practically being performed in the mind, possibly with the aid pen and paper.
 For example, these steps perform steps of observation, evaluation, judgment, or opinion.